mattwang44/LeNet-from-Scratch/README.md

 ## Todo list

-1. Compare RBF layer with softmax layer (cross entropy) or simpy a FC layer
+1. Compare RBF layer with softmax layer (cross entropy) or simply a FC layer
 2. Accelerate with Cython or PyCuda
 3. Try using sub-sampling layer